-Each year the Civil Grand Jury publishes a final report summarizing their investigative findings and providing recommendations for study and action.
+Each year the Civil Grand Jury publishes a final report summarizing its investigative findings and providing recommendations for study and action.
 Copies of the final reports are distributed to interested parties, public officials, libraries, the news media, and any entity that is the subject of one of the reports.
-Copies of the final reports are maintained on file with the Monterey County Clerk’s Office, the Superior Court and at local libraries.
+Copies of the final reports are maintained on file with the Monterey County Clerk's Office, the Superior Court and at local libraries.
 The reports and responses to the reports are here.

-As required by statute, agencies investigated and named in the final report must respond to the findings and recommendations within a required timeline; either 60 or 90 days from the release of the report, depending on the agency.
+As required by statute, agencies investigated and named in the final report must respond to the findings and recommendations within a required timeline: either 60 or 90 days from the release of the report, depending on the agency.

 The Civil Grand Jury forms committees and sets its own schedule for interviews, investigations and meetings.
 Persons selected for service should plan to commit to a minimum of 20-25 hours per week for a period of one year (July 1 - June 30).
 However, based on each individual's availability, it is not uncommon for some members to work in excess of this estimated time.